By guest blogger Ronni Klein. Ronni shows us how using Canva for your business can help you create engaging one-of-a-kind content.

 Social Media Graphics

 Speaking of graphics, all of my social media graphics are made using Canva.
-Since Canva has the sizes all ready to go for Facebook, Instagram, and Pinterest, I don’t have to spend the time searching for what size I need.
+Since Canva has the sizes all ready to go for Facebook, Instagram, and Pinterest, I don’t have to spend time searching for what size I need.
 Plus, if you are your own worst critic when it comes to graphics, or designing anything, Canva has a ton of ready-to-go templates for social media graphics, just like I mentioned above with the logos.
 An eye-catching graphic to go with that amazing social media post you’re about to put up?
 Yes, please!

 E-Books & Workbooks

 Putting together an e-book or workbook as an email opt-in has never been easier.
-I mentioned above that you can have multiple pages in one project with Canva.
+I mentioned above that you could have multiple pages in one project with Canva.
 You can also copy your pages, so your e-book or workbook has a consistent look to it.
 Running a course?
 Whip up a quick workbook to go along with it for your subscribers.
 Before Canva, I thought e-books were such a daunting task, so I never made them.
 Now, I can’t stop.

 Selling Your Creations